adithyabsk/simple_ml/README.md

-# Final Project
+# simple_ml

-Implementation of OpenCL for the needle framework
+Implementation of OpenCL for the simple_ml framework

 ## Installation